Cookbook:Stir-frying: Difference between revisions

 * Cook meat on high heat in order to keep it juicy.
 Remove the meat before stir-frying the vegetables.
 Add the meat back into the mix once the vegetables are almost cooked.

 * If you are cooking over an electric range, replace the wok with an ordinary heavy-bottomed frying pan.
+You will achieve better results this way since electric ranges will not properly heat the curved sides of a wok.

 * If you are using an electric range, you can preheat the pan or wok in an oven set to its highest setting, and only use the electric range to maintain heat during cooking.
 Be careful, as the pan's handle will be very hot.